-Other states, for various reasons, have experienced concerns with fracking or with mismanagement of the resulting fluids.
+Other states have experienced concerns with fracking or with disposal of the resulting fluids.
 Questions have been raised about possible contamination of local water wells by natural gas or by fracking fluids in Pennsylvania, Colorado, Wyoming, and Texas, among others (Biello, 2010; Earthjustice, 2011; Lustgarten and ProPublica, 2011).
-Recently a well blowout in Pennsylvania resulted in fracking fluids spilling onto the ground and flowing across farmers' fields and pastures, into a small creek, and subsequently into larger streams (WNEP, 2011).
-Also in Pennsylvania, where very few deep injection wells are available for disposal, fracking fluids have been taken to local wastewatertreatment plants, which are ill-prepared to deal with the huge volumes of additional wastewater and the types of contaminants found in them (The New York Times, 2011).
+A well blowout in Pennsylvania resulted in fracking fluids spilling onto the ground and flowing across fields and into streams (WNEP, 2011).
+Also in Pennsylvania, where few deep injection wells are available for disposal, fracking fluids have been taken to local wastewater-treatment plants, which are ill-prepared to deal with the huge volumes of additional wastewater and the types of contaminants found in them (The New York Times, 2011).
 As a result, high levels of undesirable contaminants, such as radium, benzene, toluene, trihalomethanes, and highly saline water have been released into major streams that supply drinking water for millions of people.
 In addition, methane, known to be a powerful greenhouse gas, is sometimes released into ground water or into the atmosphere due to improperly cased wells or leaking pipes (Food & Water Watch, 2011).
 Other airborne pollutants found at higher than allowable limits near fracking sites in Texas and Wyoming include methanol, formaldehyde, carbon disulfide, benzene, and other neurotoxins and carcinogens, as well as volatile organic compounds that can react with sunlight to create smog (Biello, 2010; Food & Water Watch, 2011).
+Concerns about induced seismicity, or earthquake activity related to injection of fluids into the subsurface, have been raised in some areas, but there is no evidence that hydraulic fracturing itself triggers earthquakes.
+Instead, small earthquakes may have been triggered by deep disposal of fluids from oil and gas operations (Zoback, 2012).

-Some of these incidents may have resulted from use of the method in unfamiliar formations or geologic situations, or perhaps due to unsuspected faults, unplugged abandoned wells, or other unexpected fluid migration routes.
-Inadequate means of dealing with the volumes of fluid generated can be another serious problem, as has been the case in Pennsylvania.
+Some of these incidents may have resulted from fracking in unfamiliar formations or geologic situations, or perhaps due to unsuspected faults, unplugged abandoned wells, or other unexpected fluid migration routes.
+Inadequate means of dealing with the volumes of fluid generated can be a problem, as in Pennsylvania.
 In some cases, the problems may not be directly related to hydraulic fracturing itself, but rather to operating issues such as casing problems, or broken pit liners or mud tanks (Durham, 2011).
-Clearly, experience, good engineering, and good regulatory oversight are important for the successful management of every aspect of hydraulic fracturing treatments.
+Clearly, experience, good engineering, and good regulatory oversight are important for the successful management of hydraulic fracturing treatments.